 The 15,000 square foot Carolyn and Ted Ewald Memorial Branch Library in Grosse Pointe Park was opened in January 2005.
 The Woods Branch, adjacent to Parcells Middle School, opened in 2007 with 27,000 square feet.
-It was determined that the Central Library structure could no longer meet the community's needs for library services and alternatives were explored.
+It was determined that the Central Library structure could no longer meet the community's needs for library services and a decision was made to demolish and rebuild the building on the current or alternative locations.
 This prompted a groundswell of support for preserving Breuer's modernist landmark, including the launch of an online design charrette to explore alternatives to demolition.
 Several organizations backed the cause including the World Monuments Fund, who placed the building on its 2008 Watch List of 100 Endangered Sites.
-The library Board initiated a campaign for the restoration and expansion of the Central Library known as the "Marcel Breuer Library Preservation Fund."
+The library board eventually reconsidered its decision and initiated a campaign for the restoration and expansion of the Central Library known as the "Marcel Breuer Library Preservation Fund."
 A significant restoration of the Central Branch was completed in 2016.